pygamelib/pygamelib/CONTRIBUTING.md

 ### Security issues

 If you find a security vulnerability, do NOT open an issue.
 Email hyrule.astronomy.club+security@gmail.com instead.
-Let's be honnest here, it is highly unlikely to happen but better safe than sorry.
+Let's be honest here, it is highly unlikely to happen but better safe than sorry.

 ### Bug reports